-- A tax credit of 25% of the first $200,000 spent on rehabilitating a building that has been vacant for at least two years, and which is located within an enterprise zone.
+- A tax credit of 25% of the first $200,000 spent on rehabilitating a building that has been vacant for at least two years including that the building has had or contained no occupants, tenants, furniture, or personal property for at least two years, in the time period immediately before the rehabilitation, and which is located within an enterprise zone.

 Non-refundable tax credits are available to eligible businesses in designated enterprise zones from the start of the tax year in which the designation is made.
 Unused credits may be carried over for three years.
-Businesses closing operations in one rural area to locate in another rural area may not claim tax credits under this program.
+Businesses closing operations in one rural area to locate in another rural area may not claim tax credits under this program if reasonably expected to diminish employment in that part of the state except in first or second class.
 Construction jobs are not eligible for tax credits.
 Retail businesses and public utilities are not eligible to claim tax credits.

 - Utah Enterprise Zones Map

 Frequently Asked Questions (FAQ): Answers to Frequently Asked Questions are in general and may change depending upon the circumstances of the situation.
 Neither the Utah State Tax Commission nor the Governor’s Office of Economic Opportunity prepare returns for taxpayers and cannot advise taxpayers to the extent we are not their accountants or legal representatives.